coopersmith/cooper-site/_notes/City-Guides/Farm Coast.md

 This has become our go to weekend bread.
 Perfect with eggs, avocado toast,

 Sweet and Salty Farms
-Though you can stop at the farm on Saturday and Sunday throughout the weekend, you can also find their incredible yogurt through the Farm Coast area.
-W
+Though you can stop at the farm on Saturday and Sunday throughout the weekend, you can also find their incredible cream topped yogurt throughout the Farm Coast area.
+Add some

 Field Stone Kombucha -